ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

     },
     "biometrics": [
       {
-        "data": // Base64 encoded response from [Capture API of MDS v0.9.1](https://github.com/mosip/mosip-docs/wiki/MOSIP-Device-Service-Specification#53-capture), "hash": "sha256(sha256 hash of the previous data block + sha256 of the current data block before encoding)", "sessionKey": "<encrypted with MOSIP public key and encoded session key biometric>", "signature": "base64 signature of the data and metaData block" },
+        "data": "<Base64 encoded response from Capture API of MDS v0.9.1>", "hash": "<sha256 hash of (sha256 hash of previous data block in hex format + sha256 of current data block before encoding in hex format) in hex format>", "sessionKey": "<encrypted with MOSIP public key and encoded session key biometric>", "signature": "<base64 signature of data block>"
+      },
       {
-        "data": // Base64 encoded response from [Capture API of MDS v0.9.1](https://github.com/mosip/mosip-docs/wiki/MOSIP-Device-Service-Specification#53-capture), },
-        "hash": "sha256(sha256 hash of the previous data block + sha256 of the current data block before encoding)", "sessionKey": "<encrypted with MOSIP public key and encoded session key biometric>", "signature": "base64 signature of the data and metaData block" }
+        "data": "<Base64 encoded response from Capture API of MDS v0.9.1>", "hash": "<sha256 hash of (sha256 hash of previous data block in hex format + sha256 of current data block before encoding in hex format) in hex format>", "sessionKey": "<encrypted with MOSIP public key and encoded session key biometric>", "signature": "<base64 signature of data block>"
+      }
     ]
   }